Healthy Homes Assessment Wainuiomata

 The areas that are covered by the Healthy Homes Standards are:

-We are fully independent assessors of rental property, and are completely certified to evaluate both Healthy Homes and Homefit.
+We are completely independent assessors of rental properties we are fully qualified for both Healthy Homes and Homefit.

 Call Now (04) 280 6791